 - The application form is available in English, Telugu, Tamil, Odia, Marathi, Kannada, Gujarati, and Bangla.

-- The Aadhaar card photocopy must be submitted by the individual as well.
+- Aadhaar card photocopy must be submitted.

-How to fill Atal Pension Yojana Form
+How to Fill Atal Pension Yojana Form

-Step 1: Address
+Step 1: Addressing the form

 You have to address the form to the Branch Manager.
 You can find out the name of your Branch Manager by calling or visiting the bank.
 Enter your bank name and branch.